ruchee/vimrc/vimfiles/bundle/prettier/README.md

 You can send to prettier your current selection as a fragment of same type as the file being edited.

-**note: ** differs from `:PrettierFragment` by sending only the current selection to prettier, this allows for faster formatting but wont preserve indentation.
+**note:** differs from `:PrettierPartial` by sending only the current selection to prettier, this allows for faster formatting but wont preserve indentation.

 ```vim
 :PrettierFragment